 Convincing reunion groups to come back to Norfolk wasn’t always an easy task for Ted.
 Today Norfolk is a proud Navy town, but it took the city a while to come around to it’s new identity back in the WWII days.
 It was commonplace for sailors on deployment in Norfolk during the war to see signs like “Sailors and Dogs Keep Off the Grass!” – a warm welcome to their new home.
 Despite these challenges, Norfolk attracted record numbers of reunion groups year after year during Ted’s tenure as Military Reunion Coordinator, before the opportunity was too strong to ignore and he founded the first company to plan military reunions nationwide in 1988 – Armed Forces Reunions, Inc.

 Having left the Convention Bureau to start AFR, Ted was on the road to build relationships and partnerships with new cities and hotels.
 We started with 6 cities coast-to-coast in 1988 and added cities each year as new groups continued to come aboard.
 We started with Navy ship reunions in Norfolk and in a couple short years were planning reunions for all branches of service in dozens of cities nationwide.
 Today we’ve planned thousands of reunions in over 150 cities including events outside the CONUS.
-We came to be well known in the military reunion world and have solidified our reputation as the go-to event planners for large reunions through years exceeding our groups’ expectations.
+We came to be well known in the military reunion world and have solidified our reputation as the go-to event planners for large and small reunions through years exceeding our groups’ expectations.

 After two decades of dedicated service and happy clients, it’s hard to stay under the radar.
 In 2008 the Navy came knocking on our door and asked us to bid on their Returning Warrior Workshop program, a 3 year contract planning a dozen events per year across 31 cities.
 There are firms that spend an enormous amount of time, money, and resources bidding on government contracts to only have a slight chance of landing them.
 We had a contracting officer call our office out of the blue, telling us about this contract, that we should bid on it, and how to bid on it.
 Something that never happens and adds to our unique story.
 The events are held for reservists returning from deployment to get the proper counseling and resources needed for a successful reintegration to life back home.
 This was the Navy’s first time putting the contract out to bid to civilian firms, and AFR couldn’t have been a better fit.
 The RWW Program also fit perfectly into our ethos of helping veterans reconnect, and allowed us to start our growth into military and veteran association events outside of unit reunions.